 Assistive resources and adaptive technology

-Apps, programs and software links
+Tools, apps, programs and software links

 Technology is about the application of knowledge for practical purposes, such as using a new piece of equipment or machinery.
 Digital technology is about using electronic systems and devices which generate, store and process data.
 Digital literacy skills is the term often used for being able to use, to understand, and to benefit from information and communication technology (ICT).

-Technology should not be relied on as a means to entertain learners, or be used to fill in time during a face to face session.
+Technology should not be relied on as a means to entertain learners, or be used to fill in time during a face-to-face session.
 It should be used for the benefit of teaching, learning and assessment i.e. to support and enhance learning.
 Your organisation should have a fair use policy; and a code of practice regarding access to computers, devices and the internet.
 Staff and learners should be aware of them, and that both they, and you, adhere to them.
 This is to ensure everyone stays safe.

-During COVID-19, many educational organisations transferred their traditional face to face teaching to online learning.
+During COVID-19, many educational organisations transferred their traditional face-to-face teaching to online learning.
 This enabled learners to continue to gain knowledge relating to the subject or qualification they were working towards.
 Teachers had to adapt very quickly by either using existing systems or by finding new applications which would work for everyone involved.
 However, if learners don't have access to a suitable device with a reliable internet connection, online learning will not be appropriate for them, and they will get behind with their studies.
-Teachers need to bear this in mind when face to face teaching recommences, or if a blended approach is used.
+Teachers need to bear this in mind when face-to-face teaching recommences, or if a blended approach is used.